 Like any major life decision, the choice of where to live after graduation involves a number of trade-offs.
 Inexpensive cities like Sofia and Bucharest may be the perfect fit for more cost-minded grads, but may not suit those looking for a city with more cultural attractions.
 London and Paris may have that ‘major city’ vibe, but the cost of living can be a struggle while you’re still establishing yourself as a professional.

 Finding the right city and the right job after graduation can have long-term career impacts.
-According to a study by the Strada Institute for the Future of Work, if your first job after graduation does not require you to have a degree, you are five times more likely to be ‘underemployed’ five years later than those graduates who made immediate use of their qualification.
+According to a study by the Strada Institute for the Future of Work, if your first job after graduation does not require you to have a degree, you are five times more likely to be ‘underemployed’ five years later than those graduates who made immediate use of their qualifications.
 You will earn on average 27% less than contemporaries doing graduate-level work, a pattern that will continue over a decade.

 Graduation is an exciting time that’s filled with opportunity and adventure.
 You may have to hold back a bit as travel becomes safer, but a little planning and research don't hurt.
-While you never know quite where you’ll catch your social and professional ‘lucky breaks,’ it is well-worth considering your options in depth before committing to a new city.
+While you never know quite where you’ll catch your social and professional ‘lucky breaks,’ it is well worth considering your options in depth before committing to a new city.
 The good news is, there are lots of options in Europe – and there’s plenty of variety so you can find a place that suits your needs.

 Methodology